‘Brown’s concise, fact-filled meditation on The London Problem seeks to dispel some of the myths that motivate this antipathy’

 Jerry White, Emeritus Professor of London History, Birkbeck

-JACK BROWN is London Partnerships Director and Lecturer in London Studies at King’s College London.
-From 2016–17, he was the first-ever Researcher in Residence at No. 10 Downing Street.
+JACK BROWN is Lecturer in London Studies at King’s College London.
+From 2016-17, he was the first-ever Researcher in Residence at No. 10 Downing Street.
 Brown is the author of No. 10: The Geography of Power at Downing Street (2019) and London’s Mayor at 20: Governing a Global City in the 21st Century.

-Jack Brown was interviewed by Andrew Marr on BBC Radio 4’s Start the Week.
-You can listen to the full episode here.
+Listen to Jack Brown on BBC Radio 4’s Start the Week here.

 Here’s a clip: